AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Materials and Methods

 \subsection{Network details}

 We utilized MedMamba as the base model for our method \cite{yue2024medmamba}.
-MedMamba combines convolutional neural networks (CNN) with Mamba, which uses State Space Models (SSM).
+MedMamba combines CNN with Mamba, which uses SSM.
 This combination leverages both local and global information, showing superior performance in medical classification tasks compared to other conventional methods.
-Consequently, we applied MedMamba to our view navigation research, addressing the regression problem.
+Consequently, we applied MedMamba to our view navigation research to solve the regression problem.

-The entire architecture is shown in Figure \ref{fig:model}.
-The ICE image, representing the current view, is fed into the network and processed through ResNet50 to extract features \cite{he2016deep}.
-Simultaneously, the target view class, represented as a one-hot vector of size 6 (corresponding to the number of target views), is passed through a single linear layer that adjusts its length to match the squared feature size of the ResNet50 output.
-This is then resized and concatenated with the image features before being passed through another feature mixing layer composed of a single convolution layer.

-MedMamba consists of four sequences of SS-Conv-SSM blocks and patch merging steps, except for the last block, which contains only an SS-Conv-SSM block.
+The entire MedMamba architecture is shown in Figure\,\ref{fig:model}.
+It consists of four sequences of SS-Conv-SSM blocks and patch merging steps, except for the last block, which contains only an SS-Conv-SSM block.
 The SS-Conv-SSM block splits its feature map into two branches: one for local feature extraction using convolution and the other for global feature extraction using the core element, 2D-Selective-Scan (SS2D).
-It employs the Cross-Scan Module (CSM), which uses a four-way scanning strategy to achieve a global receptive field without increasing the computational burden.
-The selective scan state-space model (S6) captures long sequence dependencies from all directional features and merges them to construct the 2D feature map.
+It employs the Cross-Scan Module (CSM), which utilizes a four-way scanning strategy to achieve a global receptive field without increasing the computational burden.
+The selective scan state-space model (S6) captures long-sequence dependencies from all directional features and merges them to construct the 2D feature map.
 The patch merging step reduces the spatial dimension to achieve hierarchical representations.
-At the output of MedMamba, we added two single linear layer heads: one for position regression and the other for orientation regression.